What is Impulse Turbine, Its Uses Diagram and How it Works?

 • High working efficiency.

-• Can works at atmospheric pressure.
+• Can work at atmospheric pressure.

 • Its rotational speed is high.